precice/openfoam-adapter/README.md

 {
     preCICE_Adapter
     {
-        type preciceAdapter;
+        type preciceAdapterFunctionObject;
         libs ("libpreciceAdapterFunctionObject.so");
     }
 }
 ```
-This directs the solver to use the `preciceAdapter` function object,
+This directs the solver to use the `preciceAdapterFunctionObject` function object,
 which is part of the `libpreciceAdapterFunctionObject.so` shared library
 (which you built as shown above).
 The name `preCICE_Adapter` can be different.